 Dr Simone Biel, Merck

-Prof Regine Eibl, Zürich University of Applied Science
+Prof Dr Regine Eibl, Zürcher University of Applied Science

-Dr Daniel Müller, GMP Inspector, Local Government Tübingen
+Dr Daniel Müller, Local Government of Germany (Tuebingen)

-This course aims at giving an overview on available Single-Use Technology and how this technology can be implemented in the GMP manufacturing environment.
+This online training course gives an overview on available Single-Use Technology and how this technology can be implemented in the GMP manufacturing environment.

 - Avoiding cleaning and cleaning validation